albertodev01/equations/README.md

 ---

-Thanks to the `equations` package you will be able to solve numerical analysis problems with ease.
-It's been written purely in Dart, meaning that it has no platform-specific dependencies and it doens't require Flutter to work.
-You can use, for example, `equations` with Flutter for web, desktop and mobile.
+The `equations` package is used to solve numerical analysis problems with ease.
+It's purely written in Dart, meaning that it has no platform-specific dependencies and it doesn't require Flutter to work.
+You can use `equations`, for example, in a Dart CLI project or a Flutter cross-platform application.
 Here's a summary of what you can do with this package:

-  - Solve polynomial equations with `Algebraic` types;
+  - solve polynomial equations with `Algebraic` types;
-  - Solve nonlinear equations with `Nonlinear` types;
+  - solve nonlinear equations with `Nonlinear` types;
-  - Solve linear systems of equations with `SystemSolver` types;
+  - solve linear systems of equations with `SystemSolver` types;
-  - Evaluate integrals with `NumericalIntegration` types;
+  - evaluate integrals with `NumericalIntegration` types;
-  - Interpolate data points with `Interpolation ` types.
+  - interpolate data points with `Interpolation ` types.

 In addition, you can also find utilities to work with: